Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: State representations

-Considering that the agent's policy will rarely visit all possible histories, the notion of Markov history representation seems excessively strict.
-We now define a relaxed version that guarantees the representation to be Markov when a specific policy $\pi$ is followed.
+Considering that the agent's policy will rarely visit all states, the notion of Markov state representation might be overly strict.
+We now introduce a relaxed version that guarantees the representation is Markov when following specific policy $\pi$.